steveshogren/hugo-blog/content/post/self-organizing-teams.md

 manager="yes"
 +++

-> "Great, now instead of programmers, we are politicians"

 A self-organizing team can be one of the most effective ways to build a team of high-quality professionals.